liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 ## Research<span id="SIL"></span>

-**The research in Sys-Inventor Lab focuses on <span style="color:#953734;">new strategies for next-generation Cloud native technologies</span>, covering the interaction of OS, emerging applications and hardware.
-Our Research Interests include:**
+**The research in Sys-Inventor Lab focuses on <span style="color:#953734;">new strategies for next-generation computing systems</span>, covering the OS, cloud, memory, quantum and ML/AL technologies.**

 - New Operating System design methods and principles
 - OS for Emerging Technologies and Applications